 Ways to Get Insulin Resistance Under Control

 Medical treatments for insulin resistance include drugs like Metformin, which is used typically to treat type 2 diabetes, but is also a popular drug for PCOS.
-Many doctors and natural health care practitioners will also recommend dietary and lifestyle changes, however, as these do seem to make a difference in getting insulin levels under control.
-Weight loss seems to improve issues with insulin resistance, but because the condition makes it difficult to lose weight – embarking upon a weight loss program can often be a frustrating process for women struggling to balance those hormonal scales.
+Many doctors and natural health care practitioners will also recommend dietary and lifestyle changes, as well, as these do seem to make a difference in getting insulin levels under control.
+Weight loss seems to improve issues with insulin resistance, but because the condition makes it difficult to lose weight, embarking upon a weight loss program can often be a frustrating process for women struggling to balance those hormonal scales.

 Studies have shown that improvements in diet and exercise can reduce the development of type 2 diabetes by 58 percent, thereby also improving issues with insulin resistance.
 Women with PCOS who are able to lose weight often also report a return of their periods and more regular ovulatory patterns.
 However, this can sometimes be a difficult obstacle to conquer, and many women get frustrated along the way.
 If you are thinking about taking on a diet and exercise plan to get your insulin resistance under control, consider consulting first with a naturopath or nutritionist who can help you to formulate a menu and set realistic expectations.